Size ranking: 45th

 A second alternative title, Phoenicopterus, the flamingo, first appeared in 1605 in the Cosmographiae Generalis of Paul Merula (1558–1607), the librarian of Leiden University, who got his information on the new southern constellations from Plancius.
 The name Phoenicopterus appeared again on a globe produced around 1625 by the Dutch globe maker Pieter van den Keere (1571–c.1646) (Petrus Kaerius in Latin), another Plancius collaborator.
 Hence we can deduce that this alternative name originated with Plancius.
 However, probably due to the influence of Bayer’s highly popular atlas, the original identification as a crane won out.

 Grus was formed from stars south of Piscis Austrinus, the Southern Fish.
 In fact, the star we now know as Gamma Gruis, marking the crane’s head, was taken over from the original Greek Piscis Austrinus – Ptolemy described it in the Almagest as lying on the tip of the fish’s tail.
 Bayer and others straightened out the tail of Piscis Austrinus so that it did not overlap with the head of Grus.

-The constellation’s brightest star, second-magnitude Alpha Gruis, is named Alnair, from an abbreviation of the Arabic al-nayyir min dhanab al-hūt meaning ‘the bright one from the fish’s tail’.
+The constellation’s brightest star, second-magnitude Alpha Gruis, lies on the bird’s southerly wing.
+It is named Alnair, from an abbreviation of the Arabic al-nayyir min dhanab al-hūt meaning ‘the bright one from the fish’s tail’.
 This name arose because Arab astronomers in the 16th century had extended the tail of Piscis Austrinus southwards beyond the Ptolemaic limits of the constellation; it was never part of the original Greek version.

 There are no legends associated with Grus, but in Greek mythology the crane was sacred to Hermes.